youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/media.md

     Limited Rec.
 709 color range with RGB values ranging from 16 to 235.
 *   `kSbMediaRangeIdFull`

-    Full RGB color range with RGB valees from 0 to 255.
+    Full RGB color range with RGB values from 0 to 255.
 *   `kSbMediaRangeIdDerived`

     Range is defined by TransferId/MatrixId.